-- (a) SAR-145 permits appropriately authorised certifying staff to issue a certificate of release to service on behalf of the SAR-145 approved maintenance organisation when satisfied that all required maintenance has been completed. - (b) Certifying staff responsible for issuing the certificate of release to service for Singapore aircraft shall be qualified in accordance with the appropriate requirements of : - (1) Section 7 of the Singapore Airworthiness Requirements; or - (2) SAR-66 Aircraft Maintenance Licensing requirements. - (c) Pursuant to paragraph 17A of the Air Navigation Order (ANO), the SAR-66 prescribes the requirements for the issue of a SAR-66 aircraft maintenance licence and conditions of its validity and use, for aeroplanes and helicopters of the following categories: - Category A - Category B1 - Category B2 - Category C - (d) Categories A and B1 are subdivided into subcategories relative to combinations of aeroplanes, helicopters, turbine and piston engines.
-The subcategories are: - A1 and B1.1 Aeroplanes TurbineA2 and B1.2 Aeroplanes Piston - A3 and B1.3 Helicopters Turbine - A4 and B1.4 Helicopters Piston
+- (a) The Air Navigation Order (ANO) paragraph 11 provides for the grant of an aircraft maintenance licence (which may include a rating limiting the licence to any particular type of aircraft or equipment) if the applicant is a fit and proper person to hold the licence and is qualified by his knowledge and experience to do so.

+- (b) The ANO paragraph 17A provides for the issuance of the Singapore Airworthiness Requirements (SAR), which include SAR Part 66 (SAR-66) containing the requirements which shall be complied with by the applicant for, or holder of, an aircraft maintenance licence.

+- (c) This SAR-66 contains the requirements for the grant of an aircraft maintenance licence and conditions of its validity and use, for aeroplanes and helicopters of the following categories:

+- Category A

+- Category B1

+- Category B2

+- Category C

+- (d) Categories A and B1 are subdivided into subcategories relative to combinations of aeroplanes, helicopters, turbine and piston engines.
+The subcategories are:

+- A1 and B1.1 Aeroplanes TurbineA2 and B1.2 Aeroplanes Piston

+- A3 and B1.3 Helicopters Turbine

+- A4 and B1.4 Helicopters Piston